deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ### Day 1

-#### 08:00 am
+#### Morning

 Marjorie, Calvin and Rebeca arrive at the safe house in New Jersey.
 They make themselves at home.
-Marjorie goes upstairs in her bedroom to unpack as she overhears Rebeca complaining to Calvin about her "babysitting mission".
+Marjorie goes upstairs in her bedroom to unpack.
+She had smuggled a phone into the safe house and calls her mother, gets interrupted by Rebeca, who screams at her, breaks her phone and storms off

+#### Noon

+They talk over the dinner about what happened.
+Calvin tries to comfort Marjorie, Rebeca is still pouty of her.

-#### 1:00 pm
+#### Afternoon

 Brianna visits

-#### 2:00 am (nightmare)
+#### Night (nightmare)

 Marjorie wakes up from a sound, sits up in her bed and sees Igino in the doorway, aiming a gun at her.
 He shoots and she wakes up and quickly sits up, gasping.
 It's already morning in day 2.